Your Questions Answered: “Can I get your take on evaluations of activities please? I need something quick and easy instead of writing an essay.”

 - Meaningful, enjoyable and meet the residents’ needs

-- Supporting positive relationships and resident well-being within care setting
+- Supporting positive relationships and resident wellbeing within the care setting

 Bear these points in mind when you are considering the suggested evaluation questions (below) and how to record your evaluation.

-An effective evaluation process helps you to identify what works and what needs improved and most importantly that you use this information to inform your future activity plans.
+An effective evaluation process helps you to identify what works and what needs to be improved, and most importantly you can use this information to inform your future activity plans.

 - Evaluation will be made easier if your daily/weekly records of activity attendance and participation are completed at the time that the activity happens or as soon as possible afterwards.
 These notes can also be brief and your evaluation records can be cross referenced to these.